Leafwing-Studios/asm-docs/docs/signals/decisions.md

 - matching push / pull will always be prioritized over passive, is this what we want?
 - should units stampede?
 Emerges from the fear signal production while in the fear intent
   - creates automatic stampede when crowded due to negative response to other units
+- How should we ensure the decision subroutine runs only when the action has finished?
+(System clock, callbacks, messages, etc.)
+- I feel like the current intent system is more complicated than it needs to be.
+The intents are useful because they can specify arbitrary chains, which is elegant and clear.
+However, I can't shake the feeling that we have more logic levels than needed.
+Better tech for handling interrupts may be the best way forward.